Showcasing Life Sciences Research at Carleton and Beyond

-Carleton will be hosting its second annual Life Sciences Day on Wednesday, May 30th from 9:00 AM to 4:00 PM in the second level conference rooms and atrium of Richcraft Hall (formerly River Building).
-The event will showcase the university’s activities to a broad audience drawn from the Carleton community, government agencies and the private sector.
-With a target of over 250 attendees, the university aims to bring together academic, government and industry sectors to build awareness of the important work encompassed by Life Sciences at Carleton.
+Carleton will be hosting its third annual Life Sciences Day on May 1, 2019.
+The event will be held from 9 a.m. to 5:30 p.m. in the second level conference rooms and atrium of Richcraft Hall (formerly River Building).
+With a target of over 300 attendees, the university aims to bring together academic, government and industry sectors to build awareness of the important work encompassed by Life Sciences at Carleton.

 Life Sciences Day will showcase Carleton’s activities in the Life Sciences in the broadest sense, providing a unique opportunity for students and researchers in Life Sciences to meet and explore partnership possibilities with the industry and government attendees.
 This multidisciplinary event will bring together research from multiple faculties, including the Faculty of Science, the Faculty of Engineering and Design, the Faculty of Arts and Social Sciences, and the Faculty of Public Affairs.

 Life Sciences Day 3.0 Highlights Groundbreaking New Research

 Human health doesn’t begin at birth – or even at conception.
 “The origins for health, development and disease trajectories occur even earlier than that,” says Kristin Connor, assistant professor in the Developmental Origins of Health and Disease in Carleton University’s Department of Health Sciences.
 That’s because parental health before and at conception, and during the early stages of pregnancy, can influence the health and development of a fetus and then the lifelong health of that individual after birth.

 Connor shared her research at the Human-Microbe Interactions session of Life Sciences Day 3.0, an all-day event that brought together academia, government and entrepreneurs to share their work.